meteor-useraccounts/meteor/packages/identity/API.md

 ## Server-side API for policy enforcement

-### `Identity.validate(func)`
+### `Identity.validateVerificationAttempt(func)`

-Set policy controlling whether an identity is valid.
-Analogous to `Accounts.validateNewUser` or `Accounts.validateLoginAttempt`, but for identities instead of accounts.
-The initial value of `attemptInfo.allowed` will be the value returned by the identity service's `isValid` callback.
-If that value is `false`, `func` can not override it (but can log the failure, for example).
-Otherwise, `func` can set `attemptInfo.allowed = false` if `attemptInfo.identity` should be considered invalid.
-All `func`s registered with `Identity.validate` are called whenever an identity is validated.
+Set policy controlling whether a verified identity can be used.
+Analogous to `Accounts.validateLoginAttempt`, but for identities instead of accounts.
+If the identity service's `verify` function returned an end user identifier, that will it will be in `attemptInfo.subjectId` and the initial value of `attemptInfo.allowed` will be `true`.
+If the identity service's `verify` function throws an error, `attemptInfo.subjectId` will be `undefined`, the initial value of `attemptInfo.allowed` will be `false` and the initial value of `attemptInfo.error` will be the error.
+If `attemptInfo.allowed` is `false`, `func` can not override it (but can log the failure, for example).
+Otherwise, `func` can set `attemptInfo.allowed = false` if `attemptInfo.identity` should not be used.
+All `func`s registered with `Identity.validateVerificationAttempt` are called whenever an identity is verified.

+### `Identity.verify(identity)`

+Call the `verify` function for `identity.serviceName` and then the functions registered with `Identity.validateVerificationAttempt`.
+If `identity` is verified and the verification attempt is deemed valid, returns an identifier corresponding to the end user represented by the identity.
+The returned identifier is unique within the service and never reassigned to a different end user.
+If `identity` can not be verified or the verification attempt is deemed invalid, throws `new Error('invalid-identity')`.

 ### `Identity.validateClientState(func)`